dcos/dcos-docs/1.9/usage/managing-services/update-user-service.md

 ---
-post_title: Updating a Deployed App
+post_title: Updating a User-Created Service
-menu_order: 30
+menu_order: 003.4
 ---

 You can easily view and update the configuration of a deployed app by using the `dcos marathon` command.

 **Note:** The process for updating packages from the [DC/OS Universe](/docs/1.9/usage/webinterface/#-a-name-universe-a-universe) is different.
-Visit the [Managing Services](/docs/1.9/usage/managing-services/config/) section for more information.
+For more information, see the [documentation](/docs/1.9/usage/managing-services/config-universe-service/).

 # Update an Environment Variable